prlambert/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo for work in Data Science Specialization on Coursera
+This is Paul's repo for work in Data Science Specialization on Coursera.